ShaazSS/ShaazSS/README.md

 Software Engineer
 -----------------

 My name is Shaaz and I'm a student at the University of Houston studying Computer Engineering.
-I really enjoy frontend development and have been learning frameworks like React to broaden my skill set in this area.
+I really enjoy backend development and have been learning frameworks like React to broaden my skill set in other area.
 I also work on lower level machine learning skills that relate more to the hardware aspect of engineering.

 *   🌍  I'm based in Houston
 *   ✉️  You can contact me at [shaazsalim.s@gmail.com](mailto:shaazsalim.s@gmail.com)